houseofai/adaptto2020-aiworkshop/DAM-Workshop/Prerequisite.md

    - Click `"Create new project" => "Project from template"` and choose `"Firefly"`
    - This will create a new Firefly Project with two workspaces: `Production` and `Stage`.
 Feel free to add additional workspaces (e.g. `Development`)
+   - make sure to *not* uncheck 'include runtime'
+    - to view the auth details, you can download all information for each workspace via the 'Download All' Button in the top right.

 4. Inside the Firefly Project, choose a workspace and subscribe to the services needed for Asset Compute: